Christmas in Romania: Advent

 The next day, December 1, is the Great Union Day (Ziua Marii Uniri), the National Day of Romania.
 It is celebrated by all Romanians.
 In Bucharest and Alba Iulia Romanian Armed Forces have parades, showing their Land and Air vehicles and performing the Romanian national anthem "Deșteaptă-te, române!", used for the Union back in 1918.
 People are given free mititei and fasole cu cârnați while they party into the night.
 Free music concerts and street festivals are organised annually in every Romanian city.
 There are also numerous Television specials, most notably ones broadcast by Pro TV, which bring famous or important Romanians into the spotlight.
 The day usually ends with fireworks.

 At the beginning of December, the Christmas lights are turned on all over the streets.
 The same night, Moş Nicolae comes and gives children presents.
 Children receive their gifts early in the morning of December 6 or late at night on December 5; traditionally, the gifts are put in their laced up boots.
 Children are usually given sweets or books; if they have been naughty, they get wooden sticks.

 On December 20, Saint Ignatius Day, Romanians start the last preparations for Christmas.
 On this date, they cut pigs for the Christmas Eve supper.
 Around this date, people usually buy their Christmas trees from public markets or supermarkets.

-On December 24, it is Noaptea de ajun, the day children usually start caroling their neighbors.
+On December 24, Christmas Eve - Noaptea de ajun - is traditionally the day children usually start caroling their neighbors.
 On the same date, women bake traditional cookies to give children for their caroling.
 By that time, the Christmas tree must usually be already decorated.
+Those more pious attend the Royal Hours and the afternoon Divine Liturgy before preparing for dinner.